Type 82 destroyer: Service

 The role which the Type 82 was built for never materialised; Bristol, the only ship built, spent most of her service in the 1970s trialling and building up experience using the new weapons and computer systems.
 A major boiler fire in 1974 destroyed the steam plant.
 Older ships might have been crippled by this, but Bristol was able to operate for three years using only her turbine plant, demonstrating the flexibility and utility of the latter.
 The steam plant was repaired in 1976 and it was not until 1979 that she was fitted out for frontline service with ECM, Corvus countermeasures launchers and a pair of World War II-era Oerlikon 20 mm cannons.
 During this refit the Limbo weapon was removed; the well subsequently saw service as a makeshift swimming pool.

 Thanks to her size, Bristol was suitable for use as a flagship as she could embark the extra staff members necessary for this role.
 As such, she served as the Royal Navy flagship during Exercise Ocean Safari 81.
 After a short refit, during which the mortar well was plated over to allow the landing of large helicopters on the quarterdeck, she joined the Royal Navy task force in the South Atlantic in the 1982 Falklands War as a component of the carrier battle-group.
 After the conflict she remained ‘’in situ’’ as flagship of the remaining Royal Navy forces.
 On return to the UK she entered a refit and, in light of the lessons of the conflict, she had her light anti aircraft weapons augmented with a pair of twin Oerlikon / BMARC 30 mm GCM-A03 and a pair of single Oerlikon / BMARC 20 mm GAM-B01 guns.
 Loral-Hycor SRBOC countermeasures launchers were also added to augment the elderly Corvus launchers.

 With the Royal Navy short on hulls after damages and losses incurred in the Falklands, Bristol remained in commission and made several overseas deployments until paid off for refit in 1984.
 Another boiler explosion when entering refit caused extensive damage and had to be repaired.
 The major work undertaken in the refit was to replace the obsolete radar Type 965 with the new radar Type 1022 for long range air search duties.
 In addition, the Ikara system was removed and it was intended that it be replaced with two triple STWS-1 launchers for 324 mm anti-submarine torpedoes, although these were never fitted.

 In 1987 she became part of Dartmouth training squadron, for which duties she had extra accommodation and classrooms added in the former Ikara and Limbo spaces.
 Finally she was withdrawn from service on 14 June 1991 and configured for her next role in 1993 to be a replacement for HMS Kent as a static training ship at HMS Excellent, a shore facility in Portsmouth.

-As of 28 October 2020, Bristol was decommissioned and is currently awaiting disposal.
+As of 28 October 2020, Bristol was decommissioned and in June 2025 was transferred to Turkey to be scrapped.